Decoder-only Clustering in Attributed Graphs: Introduction

 This manuscript makes the following contributions:

 \begin{itemize}

-\item A decoder-only latent space model is proposed to link the nodal series and latent variables.
-Anchored on the decoder, the latent variables are regarded as low-dimensional representations of the nodal series, while also capturing network structural patterns.
-The prior parameters are clustered via $k$-means method.
+\item A decoder-only latent space model is proposed to bridge nodal attributes with latent variables.
+Anchored on node-specific priors, the latent variables are regarded as low-dimensional representations of the node features, while capturing network structural patterns.

-\item We show how to learn the Gaussian prior parameters in our latent representation.
-Specifically, our graph-fused LASSO regularization encourages sparsity in the multivariate parameters across edges.
-This produces similar parameters in neighboring nodes while preserving regions with disparate signals.
+\item An approach is developed to estimate the Gaussian prior means, where clustering is induced from the latent space.
+The graph-fused LASSO regularization enforces piecewise constant structure across edges, producing similar prior parameters in neighboring nodes while preserving regions with disparate signals.

-\item An alternating direction method of multipliers (ADMM) procedure is developed to solve our associated optimization problem; parameters are learned via posterior inference.
-Through simulations on block and grid graphs with autoregressive dynamics, and applications to California county temperatures and a word co-occurrence network, the effectiveness of the proposed framework is demonstrated.
+\item The associated optimization problem is solved via alternating direction method of multipliers (ADMM) with posterior inference.
+Simulation studies on non-informative grid graphs, along with real data applications, demonstrate the effectiveness of the proposed framework across complex data settings.

 \end{itemize}